kali-linex/linex/Documentation/networking/ip-sysctl.rst

 	- 0 - (default) The kernel can respond to arp requests with addresses from other interfaces.
 This may seem wrong but it usually makes sense, because it increases the chance of successful communication.
-	  IP addresses are owned by the complete host on Linux, not by particular interfaces.
+	  IP addresses are owned by the complete host on Linex, not by particular interfaces.
 Only for more complex setups like load- balancing, does this behaviour cause problems.